ablator/ablator/README.rst

    :alt: Screen shot showing the percentage of enabled users for a functionality

 At the moment, ablator is in an early stage of development.
 The core APIs are completely available, and there is a custom user interface to manage day-to-day operations.

-However, we are missing an easy way to deploy the software for non-technical users.
-So for now, you'll need some expertise in deploying a Django Application, but we want to mitigate that in the future.
+There is also a Docker file available, so you can deploy it yourself.

 See the `road map`_ for a list of features that are planned for the future.